 Poet, critic, and activist Alicia Ostriker was born in 1937 in New York City.
 She earned degrees from Brandeis and the University of Wisconsin-Madison.
-Twice a finalist for the National Book Award, Ostriker has published numerous volumes of poetry, including The Book of Seventy (2009), which received the Jewish National Book Award.
+Twice a finalist for the National Book Award, Ostriker has published numerous volumes of poetry, including The Old Woman, the Tulip, and the Dog (2014), The Book of Seventy (2009), which received the Jewish National Book Award.
 Other books of poetry include No Heaven (2005); The Volcano Sequence (2002); Little Space (1998), a finalist for the Lenore Marshall Poetry Prize; The Crack in Everything (1996), which won the Paterson Award and the San Francisco State Poetry Center Award; The Imaginary Lover (1986), winner of the William Carlos Williams Award; A Woman Under the Surface (1983), Once More Out of Darkness (1974), and Songs (1969).
 Known for her intelligence and passionate appraisal of women’s place in literature, Ostriker’s poetry and criticism investigates themes of family, social justice, Jewish identity, and personal growth.
 Ostriker’s books of criticism include For the Love of God: The Bible as an Open Book (2009), Dancing at the Devil’s Party: Essays on Poetry, Politics, and the Erotic (2000), and Stealing the Language: The Emergence of Women’s Poetry in America (1983).
 Of her place in American letters, the writer Joyce Carol Oates noted: “Alicia Ostriker has become one of those brilliantly provocative and imaginatively gifted contemporaries whose iconoclastic expression, whether in prose or poetry, is essential to our understanding of our American selves.”

 Ostriker told Contemporary Authors: ““People who do not know my work ask me what I write about.
 I answer: love, sex, death, violence, family, politics, religion, friendship, painters and painting, the body in sickness and health.
 Joy and pain.
 I try not to write the same poem over and over.
 I try to stretch my own envelope, to write what I am afraid to write.
 Composing an essay, a review or a piece of literary criticism, I know more or less what I am doing and what I want to say.
 When I write a poem, I am crawling into the dark.
 Or else I am an aperture.
 Something needs to be put into language, and it chooses me.
 I invite such things.
 ‘Not I, not I, but the wind that blows through me,’ as D.H.
 Lawrence says.
 I write as an American, a woman, a Jew, a mother, a wife, a lover of beauty and art, a teacher, an idealist, a skeptic.
 Critics seem often to remark that I am ‘intelligent’—but I see myself also as passionate.
 Actually, I am a combination of mind, body, and feelings, like everyone else, and I try to get them all into play.